cosmos/gaia/docs/governance/best-practices.md

   they do not directly cause any changes.

 You'll first want to determine which kind of proposal you are making.
 Be sure to review all details of your specific proposal type.
-What follows below are general best practices, regardless of proposal type.

 ## Engage directly with the voting community and seek feedback

 Engagement is likely to be critical to the success of a proposal.
 The degree to which you engage with the Cosmos Hub community should be relative to the potential impact that your proposal may have on the stakeholders.
+This guide does not cover all ways of engaging: you could bring your idea to a podcast or a hackathon, host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers).
+We encourage you to experiment and use your strengths to introduce proposal ideas and gather feedback.

 There are many different ways to engage.
 One strategy involves a few stages of engagement before and after submitting a proposal on chain. **Why do it in stages?** It's a more conservative approach to save resources.
 The idea is to check in with key stakeholders at each stage before investing more resources into developing your proposal.

 In the first stage of this strategy, you should engage people (ideally experts) informally about your idea.
+You'll want to start with the minimal, critical components (name, value to cosmos hub, timeline, any funding needs) and check:
 - Does it make sense?
 - Are there critical flaws?
 - Does it need to be reconsidered?

+You should be able enagaging with key stakeholders (eg. a large validator operator) with a few short sentences to measure their support.
+Here's an example:

+"We are considering a proposal for funding to work on `project`.
+We think it will help the Hub to `outcome`.
+Timeline is `x`, and we're asking for `y` amount.
+Do you think that this is a proposal that `large validator` may support?"

+**Why a large validator?** They tend to be the de facto decision-makers on the Cosmos Hub, since their delegators also delegate their voting power.
+If you can establish a base layer of off-chain support, you can be more confident that it's worth proceeding to the next stage.

+**Note:** many will likely hesitate to commit support, and that's okay.
+It will be important to reassure these stakeholders that this isn't a binding a commitment.
+You're just canvasing the community to get a feel for whether it's worthwhile to proceed.
+It's also an opportunity to connect with new people and to answer their questions about what it is you're working on.
+It will be important for them to clearly understand why you think what you're proposing will be valuable to the Cosmos Hub, and if possible, why it will be valuable to them as long-term stakeholders.

 If you're already confident about your idea, [skip to Stage 2](#stage-2-your-draft-proposal).

-**Note**: this guide likely fails to capture all ways of engaging.
-Perhaps you could bring your idea to a podcast or a hackathon.
-You could host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers) video call.
-Try to go above and beyond what's recommended here--experiment, and use your strengths and connections.

 ## Stage 1: Your Idea